-II The fertile common law system, even as enhanced in some countries by constitutional rights, is insufficient to provide adequate responses to the challenges of technology.
-Legislation is needed.

-There are some people who say that the common law, developed by the judges, will be as adequate to defend our liberties in the future as it has in the past.
+The fertile common law system, even as enhanced in some 11 countries by constitutional rights, is insufficient to provide adequate responses to the challenges of technology.
+More legislation is needed.
+There are some people who say that the common law, developed by the judges, will be adequate to defend our liberties - in the future as it has in the past.
 No doubt there is a role for the common law.
-It must surely respond to technological change, Benjamin Cardozo so he common way it may be the solely realized to the more said that the law, like the traveller, must prepare for the morrow.
-In the United States, with the famous language of the Bill of Rights and in Canada with the Charter of Rights and Freedoms, a scope is offered to the judiciary to enhance the creative element which has always existed in the common law.
-But even in such countries, and even more so in countries such as my own, without such a catalyst for judicial creativity in the protection of rights in the modern era, more will be needed.
-The High Court of Australia recently reversed a decision in which I had participated.
+It must surely respond to technological change.
+Benjamin Cardozo once said that the law, like the traveller, must prepare for the morrow.
+In the United States, with the famous language of the Bill of Rights and lately in Canada with the Charter of Rights and Freedoms, scope is offered to the judiciary to enhance the creative element which has always existed in the common law.
+But even in such countries, and still more so in countries such as my own, without such a catalyst for judicial creativity in the protection of rights in the modern era, more will be needed.
+Shortly before my departure from Australia, the High Court of Australia reversed a decision, in which I had participated.
 It was a decision relevant to information rights.
-The Court of Appeal had declared that, in modern circumstances, the common law of natural justice required the giving of reasons by public officials enjoying legislative discretions.14 The High Court, referring to old authorities, many of them preceding the three developments to which I have referred, unanimously ruled that a right to reasons was not required by the rules of natural justice.15 Development of the law here, it was said, was for the Parliament, not the courts.
+The Court of Appeal had declared that, in modern circumstances, the common law of natural justice required the giving of reasons by public officials enjoying legislative discretions.
+14 The High Court, referring to old authorities many of them preceding the three developments to which I have referred, unanimously ruled that a right to reasons was not required by the rules of natural justice.
+15 Development of the law here, it was said, was for the Parliament, not the courts.
 A signal was sent out cautioning against judicial creativity.
 It was said that in other countries of the common law, for example India, where a right to reasons is now established, constitutional considerations, in the form of fundamental rights, might explain and justify developments in the law.
-Perhaps the law in Canada will respond more readily to changing times and changing technology because of the facility provided by the Charter of Rights and Freedoms.
-But in Australia. as in New Zealand, England and elsewhere, the judiciary since the nineteenth century and

-- the reforms of Parliament has, with notable exceptions, preferred to emphasize the non- - creative features of the common law.
-Yet the signal that calls for judicial restraint calls equally for legislative attention, in default of which the judges will be urged to remedy wrongs and to provide defences to freedom.
+Perhaps in Canada the law will respond more readily to changing times and changing technology because of the facility provided by the Charter of Rights and Freedoms.
+But in Australia, as in New Zealand, England and elsewhere, the judiciary since the 19th century and the reforms of Parliament has, with notable exceptions, preferred to emphasise the non creative features of the common law.
+Yet a signal that calls for judicial restraint calls equally for legislative attention, in default of which the judges will be urged again to remedy wrongs and to provide defences to freedom.

-III In some cases, the technology itself demands or even produces legal reform.
+lll In some cases, the technology itself demands or even produces legal reform.